LONDON SOUND - THE NAME

 So, if you do decide to risk it, what will happen to you?
 Consider the period over which I have had sole rights.
 Businesses small and large have challenged me, and without exception, as you can easily find out, all have eventually failed.
 Trading with a name to which they have no right wastes resources and ultimately is doomed to failure.

-And what if you come across another business using my name that has not yet failed or been stopped?
+And what if you come across another business illegally using my name that has not yet failed or been stopped?
 On the basis of past performance of other businesses failing, I would advise not to offer credit!
-And if expected to entrust anything of value - eg expensive equipment for repair - be careful!
+And if expected to entrust anything of value - eg expensive equipment for repair or on loan - be careful!

 But, you may ask, why should I have sole rights to such a good, snappy name, and only use if for my hi-fi repair business?